HAIR

 I loved that they eventually grew long enough to look messy after a good sleep.

-The hair on my head came along for the low-maintenance ride.
 I stopped with the regularly scheduled highlights.
 I loved seeing my Dad-given dirty blonde return.
 I loved watching it change colors naturally with the seasons.
 I stopped obsessing about the ends being even.
 I let it grow and grow and grow.
 Occasionally I’d trim it with kitchen scissors.
 Snip snip, here or there.
 No formula, no attempt at precision.
 Unsurprisingly: no one ever noticed, commented, or cared.

+So as soon as mine started coming in, I started shaving it off.
+It was part of my daily routine.
 A shower was not a shower without a quick pass of the razor.
-At the time: a twin blade disposable Bic.
+At the time: a yellow, twin blade disposable Bic.

 In my mid-twenties, I started scheduling regular Brazilian waxes.
 The instructions were the same every time: take it all off.